 In the ordinary course of business, the Company transacts with its related parties.
-The principal related parties of the Company are Bank Albilad, investment funds managed by the Company and companies owned by members of the Board of Directors.
-The details of transactions during the year ended 31 December 2020 and balances as at 31 December 2020 resulting from such transactions are as follows:
+The principal related parties of the Company are Bank Albilad, investment funds managed by the Company, Board of Directors and companies owned by members of the Board of Directors and key management personnel.
+The details of transactions during the year ended 31 December 2021 and balances as at 31 December 2021 resulting from such transactions are as follows: